Amir Bramly: Early life and first business dealings

 Bramly grew up in Acre.
 His mother was a kindergarten teacher and his father a computer technician who after leaving Rafael Advanced Defense Systems, attempted to open an independent business, failed, and experienced financial hardship.
 Bramly claims that this early hardship provided much of his drive to enter the business world.

 At the age of 16, Bramly opened his first business - a reptile workshop for schools.
 According to Bramly initially the workshop was not a success, but after he offered a lecture titled "Snake Safety Precautions in the Summer", every school to which he offered the workshop took him up.
 At the height of this business, Bramly employed 5 full-time instructors, one of whom drove Bramly around as he didn't have a driver's license, and earned more money from the business than his father and mother combined.

 At the age of 18 Bramly closed the reptile instruction business in order to volunteer for a year in a Society for the Protection of Nature in Israel wilderness school, after which he enlisted in the Israeli Intelligence Corps.

 Following his discharge from the IDF, Bramly set up a scuba diving instruction business in Eilat.
 According to Bramly he raised the 40,000 NIS initial capital required for the business by telling a different story to three different banks.
 He sold this business in 2000 for 1,000,000 NIS.

 After this he met his future wife, and traveled around the world, settling for a time in a private island in Belize in which he managed a resort.
 Concurrently, he studied via correspondence business administration at University of Hartford.
 He returned to Israel with his wife when they were expecting their first child, settling in a farm in Ramot Naftali and opening a consulting business for small and medium-sized businesses.

 At some later date he moved to Zikhron Ya'akov.

 2006 was a very difficult year for him.
-On a personal level his father passed away, and on the business front the 2006 Lebanon War nearly wiped him out financially, as most of his businesses were in the north of country and were affected by the war.
+On a personal level his father died, and on the business front the 2006 Lebanon War nearly wiped him out financially, as most of his businesses were in the north of country and were affected by the war.
 Bramly has said, however, that through hard work and perseverance he was able to bounce back.